Vantage Point (film): Critical response

-Writing for The Boston Globe, Ty Burr said the "rewind/retell gambit quickly grows tiresome" and the end result of the film was "both clever and stupid - an interesting feat."
+Writing for The Boston Globe, Ty Burr said the "rewind/retell gambit quickly grows tiresome" and the result of the film was "both clever and stupid - an interesting feat."
 James Berardinelli, writing for ReelViews, called the film a "fast-paced motion picture that fails the 'reality test' but maintains a certain intensity for its entire running length.
 It's entertaining in the same way that an episode of 24 is entertaining, but without the lead character shouting 'dammit!' every five minutes."
 Scott Foundas of The Village Voice said the film encompassed "multiple perspectives" that "are all foreplay, it turns out, for an orgiastic third-act car chase during which the movie's story threads converge in a way that makes Paul Haggis seem like a master of Balzacian realism."
 Foundas said the most exciting aspect of the film was that it was continually nearing its end.

 John Anderson of The Washington Post, stated that Akira Kurosawa's Rashomon "made it chic for filmmakers to create multiple-perspective movies and, since they aren't Kurosawa, drive us crazy."
 He came to the conclusion that "no amount of ripening time was going to help this gimmicky and ultimately harebrained movie."
 Similarly, Justin Chang wrote in Variety that the film circles "endlessly around a political assassination attempt and its violently contrived aftermath, the film proves every bit as crude, nerve-grinding and finally unsalvageable as the car accidents it keeps inflicting on its characters."
 He said the original holdover slated release for the film in 2007 by Sony was "unlikely to stop traffic around multiplexes despite its attention-getting cast, especially when poor word of mouth takes hold."
 Owen Gleiberman writing for Entertainment Weekly thought the film was "a pulse-pounding technological showman whose high-strung, quick-cut style might be described as JFK meets Paul Greengrass meets Jerry Bruckheimer.
 That said, it's not the plot that thickens — it's the pulp."
 He believed it had "a gripping premise that, for a while, at least, is grippingly executed."